liberdade-organizacao/extended-markdown-table/README.md

 : title = (t, r, i) => `${r["name"]}, the ${r["job"]}`
 ```

-This should create a new column called `filled` using the function as a rule.
+This should create a new column called `title` using the given function as a
+rule.
 This function should have 3 parameters: `t` is the whole table, `r` is the
 current row, and `i` is the index of the current row.

 Extending this table should yield this result: